endeavouros-arm/image-install/README.md

     # ls -l

-    Check if install-image.sh is executable.
+    Check if install-image-V2.0.sh is executable.
 If not make it executable.

-    # ./install_image.sh
+    # ./install-image-V2.0.sh